#[php_impl]

 or by

-annotating a method with the #[constructor]
+annotating a method with the #[php(constructor)]

 attribute.
 Note that when using